What Is Duchenne Muscular Dystrophy?

 As your child gets older, his muscles will become weaker and he most likely won’t be able to walk.
 Many boys with DMD will need a wheelchair by the time they are 12 years old to help them get around.
 Although some kids live only into their teens, the outlook for this condition is much better than it used to be.
 Today, young adults with DMD can go to college, have careers, marry, and start families.

 Scientists are also testing new ways to treat the genes that cause DMD.
 These treatments might soon improve the outlook for even more for people with DMD.
-In 2014, officials in Europe approved ataluren (Translarna), the first drug to treat the genetic cause of DMD.
+In 2019, the FDA approved golodirsen injection (Vyondys 53,) as the first treatment for DMD in patients with a confirmed mutation amenable to exon 53 skipping and in 2014, officials in Europe approved ataluren (Translarna) as the first drug to treat the genetic cause of DMD.
 A few other gene therapies may soon be ready for sale in the U.S.